 Traditionally, courts denied workers' compensation claims for ETS.
 The courts took the position that ETS was not caused by employment and therefore should not be covered.
 But recent cases demonstrate a shift in the court's reasoning to consider whether or not ETS caused an accidental injury and whether or not that injury was unexpected.

-Now courts consider ETS exposure in the workplace as having a direct connection with employment.
-Furthermore, as the science connecting ETS to smoking-related diseases improves, so have workers’ chances at seeking recovery.
+Now courts consider ETS exposure from smoking in the workplace as having a direct connection with employment.
+Furthermore, as the science connecting ETS to smoking-related diseases improves, so have workers' chances at seeking recovery.

 If you believe smoking in the workplace had a direct impact on your health, you may have a valid workers' compensation claim.
 Workers' compensation covers you for any Workplace Illness or injury, regardless of the source.
 A lawyer can guide you through the process after analyzing your situation and advise you of the best way to receive compensation for your illness.